mrwatson-de/fmworkmate.github.io/developer-tools.md

 Historically, some of the first tools I made, this group of tools represent the original core of MrWatson's Power Tools for FileMaker developers.

-Above all [fmCheckMate] and the [fmCheckMate XSLT-Library](fmcheckmate-xslt-library.html) along with fmLogAnalyser and the BugOff!
-Alarm, belong to the tools that get used most every day. .
+Above all [fmCheckMate] and the [fmCheckMate XSLT-Library](fmcheckmate-xslt-library.html) along with [fmLogAnalyser] and the [BugOff!
+Alarm], belong to the tools that get used most every day. .

 [fmDBAnalyser] is the original analytics tool to 'turn your databases inside out